v-cakoll/docs.pl-pl/docs/visual-basic/language-reference/data-types/byte-data-type.md

 ## <a name="programming-tips"></a>Porady dotyczące programowania

-- **Liczby ujemne.** Ponieważ `Byte` jest typ bez znaku, go nie może reprezentować wartość ujemną.
-Jeśli używasz jednoargumentowego znaku minusa (`-`) operatora na wyrażenie obliczane do typu `Byte`, Visual Basic konwertuje wyrażenie które ma `Short` pierwszy.
+- **Negative Numbers.** Because `Byte` is an unsigned type, it cannot represent a negative number.
+If you use the unary minus (`-`) operator on an expression that evaluates to type `Byte`, Visual Basic converts the expression to `Short` first.

-- **Konwersje formatu.** W przypadku języka Visual Basic odczytuje lub zapisuje pliki lub wywoływanych przez nią bibliotek DLL, metod i właściwości, może automatycznie konwertować między formatami danych.
-Dane binarne przechowywane w `Byte` zmienne i tablice są zachowywane w trakcie takie konwersje formatu.
-Nie należy używać `String` zmiennej dla danych binarnych, ponieważ jego zawartość, mogą zostać uszkodzone podczas konwersji między formatami ANSI i Unicode.
+- **Format Conversions.** When Visual Basic reads or writes files, or when it calls DLLs, methods, and properties, it can automatically convert between data formats.
+Binary data stored in `Byte` variables and arrays is preserved during such format conversions.
+You should not use a `String` variable for binary data, because its contents can be corrupted during conversion between ANSI and Unicode formats.

-- **Rozszerzanie.** `Byte` — Typ danych rozszerza się na `Short`, `UShort`, `Integer`, `UInteger`, `Long`, `ULong`, `Decimal`, `Single`, lub `Double`.
-Oznacza to, że możesz przekonwertować `Byte` do dowolnego z tych typów, nie powodując <xref:System.OverflowException?displayProperty=nameWithType> błędu.
+- **Widening.** The `Byte` data type widens to `Short`, `UShort`, `Integer`, `UInteger`, `Long`, `ULong`, `Decimal`, `Single`, or `Double`.
+This means you can convert `Byte` to any of these types without encountering a <xref:System.OverflowException?displayProperty=nameWithType> error.

-- **Znaki typu.** `Byte` nie ma znak literalny typu lub znak typu identyfikator.
+- **Type Characters.** `Byte` has no literal type character or identifier type character.

-- **Typ Framework.** Odpowiedni typ w .NET Framework jest <xref:System.Byte?displayProperty=nameWithType> struktury.
+- **Framework Type.** The corresponding type in the .NET Framework is the <xref:System.Byte?displayProperty=nameWithType> structure.

 ## <a name="example"></a>Przykład

- W poniższym przykładzie `b` jest `Byte` zmiennej.
-Instrukcje pokazują zakres zmiennej i stosowania operatory przesunięcia bitowego w odniesieniu do niego.
+ In the following example, `b` is a `Byte` variable.
+The statements demonstrate the range of the variable and the application of bit-shift operators to it.

  [!code-vb[VbVbalrDataTypes#16](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrDataTypes/VB/Class1.vb#16)]